smirnovlad/Messenger/README.md

 ```

 ## How to run
-To launch the application, you need to execute the following commands from the project directory (separately for the server and the client):
+To launch the application, you need to execute the following commands from the project directory:
 ### Server
 ```
-cd build/bin/
+cd Server/build/bin/
-export QT_QPA_PLATFORM=offscreen
 ./Server
 ```

 ### Client
 ```
-cd build/bin/
+cd Client/build/bin/
-export QT_QPA_PLATFORM=offscreen
 ./Client
 ```